MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 G6508 [Wnn]
 ```

-The guided Outside Corner probe prompts the user for an approximate width (X) and length (Y) of the 2 surfaces that make up the corner, a clearance and overtravel distance, a probing depth, a starting location, and the corner that we want to probe (front left, back right, etc).
+The **Outside Corner** probing macro prompts the user for an approximate width (X) and length (Y) of the 2 surfaces that make up the corner, a clearance and overtravel distance, a probing depth, a starting location, and the corner that we want to probe (front left, back right, etc).
 Executes `G6508.1` with the relevant parameters to run the actual probe.

 If the `W` parameter is set then this will be the WCS offset that will be zeroed.
 If no parameter is set then no WCS will be zeroed.